-She didn’t know what she was suppose to do, does she open the door?
+She didn’t know what she was supposed to do, does she open the door?
 She reached out to the handles on the front doors, she froze before touching it.
 What if someone was in there?
 What if he was in there?!

 She turned around to look at Damien for some answers, but he looked just as confused as she was.
 She turned back to the TARDIS with wandering eyes.
 “What do I do?”
-She asked the air, aware that Damien was probably to tripped out to answer back.
+She asked the air, aware that Damien was probably too tripped out to answer back.

 All of the sudden she was on a cloud, the cloud in her dreams, she wasn’t a child though like she always dreamt, but she wasn’t wearing her original clothes either.

 Her body felt compressed in a tight navy blue dress.
 It was proper, nothing like her.
 What is this place?
 She stared around in the disbelief, had the TARDIS transported her to where he secretly was?
 On a cloud.
 She took it all in as she smiled at the stars and all around her.

 She heard creaking.
 She spun around to find the Doctor opening the doors.
 “Doctor?”
 She whispered in excitement.
 He smiled at her, as if he knew who she was this whole time, as if he was expecting her this whole time.

 He continued opening his doors as he stepped inside.
 She had never been inside or imagined what it looked like.

 She ran inside as he stood there, smiling at her.
 It was different though.
 This wasn’t right.
-This wasn’t what was suppose to happen.
-“Goodbye Clara,” The Doctor hissed.
-She flinched at his voice, “What?
-I don’t understand.”
+This wasn’t what was supposed to happen.
+She remembered this moment.
+How could she remember it?
+“Doctor!”
+She pleaded.

 Her eyes were full of terror as she watched him do nothing, just let her be taken.
 She tried to fight but the thing was pure ice as it locked her in its arms, pulling her over the cloud.

-"But that’s impossible Clara.."
-Damien muttered under his breath.
+"But that’s impossible Clara…” Damien muttered under his breath.
 And it was impossible.
 It really was.
 It freaked her out as much as it did to him.
 But it made her relieved or less empty inside, as if she finally found what she had been looking for all these years.

-He was lost for words, his voice was barely audible, as was Clara’s.
+He was lost for words; his voice was barely audible, as was Clara’s.
 She didn’t understand it either.
 They were so young then during the dangerous storm.
-She remembered it so clearly as she grinned at the memory.
+She remembered it as clearly as she grinned at the memory.
 He had come to her house in the middle of the night while the pouring rain attempted to overpower the roars of thunder and flashes of lightning.
 She was frightened, in her head all she kept wishing for was the Doctor to come and protect her.

 She jumped when a shadow flashed behind her window.
 She pulled the covers up to her eyes, whimpering until it would disappear.
 “Please save me from the monsters,” she would whisper repeatedly.
 Yet no one came.